josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![The Github repository page is displayed with the Clone or Download item expanded and the Download Zip button highlighted.](media/github-download-repo.png 'Download ZIP')

-4. Unzip the contents to your root hard drive (i.e. `C:\`).
+4. Unzip the contents to your root hard drive (i.e., `C:\`).
 This will create a folder on your root drive named `C:\MCW-Big-data-and-visualization-master`.

 5. Open Windows Explorer and navigate to `C:\MCW-Big-data-and-visualization-master\Hands-on lab\lab-files\BigDataTravel\`, then open **BigDataTravel.sln**.